Requirements of the SERPA 1990: Work Vehicles and Transportation - Information for Employers - HE1628

 - If within 40 working days after receiving the complaint the employer is unable to investigate it and resolve it by agreement, the employer must refer it, in writing, to the Director-General.

-Where employment relationship problems arise in respect of smoking in the workplace, employers and employees will deal with those in terms of the Employment Relations Act.
+Where employment relationship problems arise in respect of smoking or vaping in the workplace, employers and employees will deal with them in terms of the Employment Relations Act.

 Offences and fines

-The only individual smoking or vaping offence is for smoking or vaping on an aircraft (under the Civil Aviation Act 1990) which carries a maximum fine of $2500.
+The only individual smoking offence is for smoking on an aircraft (under the Civil Aviation Act 1990) which carries a maximum fine of $2500.

 Further information